 Trust between brand and audience is an important building block of success.
 This is a quick guide to setting the foundations of becoming a trusted brand.

 Markets these days are extremely saturated.
 More and more companies are finding it harder to get their brand to stand out as the most trusted in their niche.
 The fact that there are now so many different business formats, including online and bricks-and-mortar, make it even harder.
-No stone seems to be unturned – no matter where you look in both the online and offline world, there are businesses squeezed into every sector.
-And when you are competing against other businesses that have been around for years, that squeeze feels even tighter…
+No stone is unturned – no matter where you look in both the online and offline world, there are businesses squeezed into every sector.
+And when you are competing against businesses that have been around for years, that squeeze feels even tighter…

 There is one thing that can help you stand out in such a saturated market – your customers’ trust.
 Make sure that you are the most trustworthy lightbulb in the room so that everyone buzzes around your brand.

 That can be very difficult in a room that is blinded by bulbs.
 But building trust is still possible.
 Ready to make your brand one of the most trusted of the bunch?
 Here’s a quick how-to guide on becoming a trusted brand.

 Even if you are just in the early stages of establishing your brand, you will already have content on your website.
 This is good as it offers your customers some form of transparency, which is key when building a trusted brand.
 Blog posts can keep them up to date on your company’s recent news and the website copy will inform them a bit about business operations.
 All of this information makes your brand and company come across as very accessible.

 Communication shouldn’t start and end at your site, though; it’s also worth setting up a marketing newsletter so that you can regularly touch base with customers.
 It’s your big chance to be open and honest and to give the public as much information about your reliable product.